gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 This file contains potential systems for unordered replicon in human readable format.

 In this file, for each component of each searched system's model, we report the number of hits found.
+For the description of the fields, see :ref:`above <all_systems_txt>`.

 .. warning::
     In this mode the `forbidden` genes are reported here to the user.
 As we do not know if they co-localize (cluster) with the other genes they could